adas2/algo-practice/README.md

 77. BracketValidator: Find if the string has unmatched brackets; alternative version: String Parenthesis normalizer/sanitizer "((((a(b)" ==> "a(b)"
 78. ShuffledDeck: Find is a shuffled deck of cards is a single riffle. (check riffle definition)
 79. SearchRotated: Search a number is a arbitrarily rotated sorted array e.g. arr={4,5,6,7,1,2} search (arr,1) should return 4
-80. NumberPad: Givena numerical string for a telephone number, print all possible strings for the same
+80. NumberPad: Given a numerical string for a telephone number, print all possible strings for the same
-81.
+81. SortedIntersection: Find intersection of two sorted arrays.
+Use constant space and linear time algorithms.
+82.

 Todo Questions: